nurasoftware/nura-web/README.md

 ## About NuraWeb

 NuraWeb is an open source website builder.
+Building a professional website without coding.

-Core features:
+<b>Core features:</b>
 - Optimized for speed and performance.
 - Multi-lingual website builder.
 - Template builder with content blocks.